NeneWang/docs/jou-project/ddengine.md

 ```

+Debugging Idea:

+- [ ] Make it so that there is an option for testing, to

 Future:
 - [ ] Design also that it works outside of Timeslot Processing.
 Similar to an End of day or hourly reprocessing of starting from 7 days ago.